PALEOtoolkit/SparsityTracing.jl/README.md

 ## Implementation

-Implements a scalar type `ADelemtree.ADval{T<:Real}` that holds a value and a binary tree of scalar derivatives.
+The algorithm is essentially that of SparsLinC described in Bischof etal (1996), except with a simpler but less efficient data structure.
+Implements a scalar type `ADelemtree.ADval{T<:Real}` that holds a value and a binary tree of scalar derivatives including the element indices used as leaf nodes.
 The tree is initialised to a Vector of leaf nodes by `ADelemtree.create_advec`.
 It is populated with derivatives calculated by `DiffRules` when a Julia function is called (eg a function `y = f(x)` calculating the RHS of an ODE). `ADelemtree.jacobian` then walks the tree and calculates the Jacobian as a sparse matrix.
 This provides a robust way of detecting Jacobian sparsity (and for test purposes only, a very slow way of calculating the actual derivative).
 The sparsity pattern may then be used to generate matrix colouring for a fast AD package eg `SparseDiffTools`.

+Time taken increases approximately linearly with the number of scalar operations.
+Speed is approx 10 M scalar op/s (on a ~4Ghz laptop core) so 100 - 1000x slower than `y = f(x)` with primitive types (as each scalar operation generates a memory allocation to add a tree node).
+This is however still ~10 - 20x faster than tracing with Symbolics.jl

+# References

+Christian H. Bischof , Peyvand M. Khademi , Ali Buaricha & Carle Alan (1996) Efficient computation of gradients and Jacobians by dynamic exploitation of sparsity in automatic differentiation, Optimization Methods and Software, 7:1, 1-39, DOI: 10.1080/10556789608805642